 Make your links contextual.
 Avoid "Click here."
 Use part of the actual referencing sentence as the link.
 Research shows that users like them to be 4-8 words in length.

 Keep your content up to date.
 Out-of-date content reflects poorly on the user's overall opinion of the website and the College.
 It also degrades the trust of the user to later find information on the website.
 If you put up info that needs to be updated later, mark it on your calendar with a reminder so you don't forget.
-Give yourself the time necessary for the page to get through workflow (1-2 days).
+Give yourself the time necessary for the page to get through workflow (24 hours).